ghewaa/Yuka/README.md

 - `data/`: Contains the data files (small sample for now)
 - `Reports/`: Results and visualizations obtained from the analysis.
-- `src/`: Supporting scripts used for data preprocessing or analysis.
+- `src/`: Supporting scripts used for data preprocessing and analysis.